Belgian Mortality Monitoring Be-MoMo

 - – Hover with your mouse to view numbers in top-right corner

-- – Click & drag with your mouse to zoom
+- – Click & drag with your mouse to zoom on a period

 - – Double click to reset default zoom